nathanhiruy/Roadmap-Electrical-Engineering/README.md

 ### a.
 Critical thinking
 ### b.
 Problem solving
 ### c.
 Communication

 ### d.
 Opportunity detection
+You need to become observant of your surroundings.
+When you see an opportunity to get a mentor, connect with your professor, get an internship etc., you need to take it.

 ### e.
 Tenactiy/High pain tolerance
+This is not for the fainted hearted.
+You will fail more times than you can count, get frustrated and have imposter syndrome.
+If you can't grind it out, then the journey will only get harder.

 ## 3. How to learn technical skills